TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

     return [storageroom1, storageroom2, storageroom3, storageroom4]
 ```

-Since the repository object will return domain models we need an helper function to check the correctness of the results.
+Since the repository object will return domain models, we need a helper function to check the correctness of the results.
 The following function checks the length of the two lists, ensures that all the returned elements are domain models and compares the codes.
 Note that we can safely employ the `isinstance()` built-in function since `DomainModel` is an abstract base class and our models are registered (see the `rentomatic/domain/storagerooms.py`)

 ``` python
 def _check_results(domain_models_list, data_list):